-The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm, however, Burlington Infant School recognises that children who are LGBTQ or are perceived by other children to be LGBTQ (whether they are or not) can be targeted by other children or others within the wider community.
+The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm, however, Burlington Infant School recognises that children who are LGBTQ or are perceived by other children to be LGBTQ (whether they are or not) can be targeted by other children or others within the wider community - in person and online.

 Furthermore, it is recognised that risks can be compounded where children who are LGBTQ lack a trusted adult with whom they can be open.
-Our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+LGBTQ is included within our RSE / RSHE curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.

-This approach, is underpinned by the school wide commitment to inclusion and a zero-tolerance approach to any form of child-on-child abuse and prejudicial / discriminatory behaviour(s).
+This approach is underpinned by the school wide commitment to inclusion and a zero-tolerance approach to any form of child-on-child abuse and prejudicial / discriminatory behaviour(s) including Transphobic behaviour

-10.3 Looked After Children (LAC) and Previously Looked After Children (PLAC)
+10.3 Children Looked After (CLA) and Previously Looked After Children (PLAC)